astrocosmicveda-crypto/astrocosmicvedawebsite/FIREBASE_SETUP.md

 ## Troubleshooting

+### Common Errors:

+1. **"Firestore not initialized"**:
-- **"Firestore not initialized"**: Make sure you've added the Firebase config to `index.html`
+   - Make sure you've added the Firebase config to `index.html`
+   - Check browser console for initialization errors
+   - Ensure the Firebase SDK script loads before `script.js`

+2. **"Permission denied" (400 error)**:
+   - Go to Firestore Database → Rules tab
+   - Make sure rules allow `write: if true` for `kundli_submissions` collection
+   - Click "Publish" after updating rules
+   - Wait a few seconds for rules to propagate

+3. **"Failed to get document because the client is offline"**:
+   - This is normal if you're offline or have connection issues
+   - Firestore will automatically retry when connection is restored
+   - The app handles this gracefully and won't block the user experience

+4. **"Could not reach Cloud Firestore backend"**:
+   - Check your internet connection
+   - Verify Firestore is enabled in Firebase Console
-- **Permission denied**: Check your Firestore security rules
+   - Check if your project has exceeded free tier limits
+   - Firestore will work in offline mode and sync when online

+5. **No data appearing in Firestore**:
-- **No data appearing**: Check browser console for errors, ensure Firestore is enabled in Firebase Console
+   - Check browser console for errors
+   - Verify Firestore is enabled in Firebase Console
+   - Check security rules allow writes
+   - Look for "Data stored successfully" message in console

+### Testing Connection:

+1. Open browser console (F12)
+2. Look for "Firebase initialized successfully" message
+3. Submit a form and check for storage messages
+4. If you see errors, check the error code:
+   - `permission-denied`: Update security rules
+   - `unavailable`: Network/connection issue (will retry automatically)
+   - `not-found`: Collection doesn't exist (will be created automatically)

 ## Free Tier Limits